-Applicants whose native language or language of the home is not English must take the Test of English as a Foreign Language (TOEFL) or the examination of the International English Language Testing System (IELTS).
+Applicants to the MS and Graduate Certificate in Regulatory Science programs whose native language or language of the home is not English must take the Test of English as a Foreign Language (TOEFL) or the examination of the International English Language Testing System (IELTS).
 Visit the Graduate School website for more information.

 The Graduate School will not defer the requirement for those students who are required to take the test.
 TOEFL/IELTS are admissions exams.
 However, please note the following exceptions:

 - The Graduate School will waive the TOEFL/IELTS requirement for a non-native speaker if s/he has earned an undergraduate or graduate degree from a U.S. (or UK/Australian/Canadian) institution.